History, Civics, Social Studies, Geography

 Textbook required: World History and Cultures in Christian Perspective, second edition.
 Textbooks will be available for purchase at the HERO open house.

-Christian World View - Instructor: Mr. Beale - Grades 7-12
+American Government and Christian World View - Instructor: Mr. Beale - Grades 9-12

 This course will aid high school students in developing a Biblical perspective for the understanding of history, governments, law, economics, psychology, biology, sociology, law and politics.
 Students will study our founding fathers’ origin and basis for the Constitution, Bill of Rights, and our republican (not the political party) governing system.
 Students will be presented with a clear explanation of the worldviews that are contending for the hearts and minds of modern man.